-1GC Family Law is one of the foremost family law Chambers in the country, noted as a leading set by both Chambers & Partners UK and Legal 500, as well as winning Family and Children Set of the year at the 2018 Legal 500 Awards.
-We are recognised nationally and internationally for providing expert advice and representation, and for acting in some of the most high-profile, sensitive and important cases arising from family breakdown.
+1GC Family Law is one of the foremost Family Law Chambers in the country, recognised both nationally and internationally for providing expert advice and representation, and for acting in the most high-profile, sensitive and important cases arising from family breakdown.

 Our pupils are our future.
 For this reason, we place great emphasis on providing a friendly, supportive environment in which pupils are able to develop the skills they require for a successful career at the Family Bar.
-We are committed to the continuing education of pupils, and ensure an ongoing support and assessment throughout pupillage.
+We are committed to the continuing education of pupils and ensure ongoing support and assessment throughout pupillage.

 Once a tenant, our members go on to develop successful practices and to appear in some of the most significant cases in Family Law.
 Former members have been recruited to be High Court Judges, Circuit Judges and District Judges.
 Many of our current members sit as Deputy Judges at all levels.

 We offer up to three 12-month pupillages each year, starting in September.

 Chambers is offering two pupillages starting in September 2025.